itscrisu/itscrisu/README.md

 ## Education
 - 🎓 B.S. in Computer Science - FaMAF (1 year)
-- 📖 Supply Chain Management (In Progress)
+- 📖 B.S. in Operations and Logistics (In Progress)

 ## Beyond Tech
 - 🏋️ CrossFit Enthusiast